Loki-1/SpringBootApp/README.md

 Docker is used to containerize the application.
 Dockerfiles define the container images and we store those images on dockerhub.
 ![image](https://github.com/Loki-1/SpringBootApp/assets/134843197/bf15e7b5-01fa-4996-94b1-38cbf02d1423)

-#### Deployment to Kubernetes:
-Jenkins pipeline manages deployment to Kubernetes.
-Kubernetes manifests (deployment.yaml, service.yaml) define resources and configurations.
-Deployment Process
-**Jenkins Pipeline:**
-Triggered on code push to GitHub or manually.
-Builds the application using Maven.
-Runs SonarQube analysis for code quality.
-Builds Docker image and pushes to Docker Hub.
-Deploys application to Kubernetes cluster using Kubernetes manifests.
-Setup and Configuration

 ### Prerequisites:
 Kubernetes cluster setup.